Samwell Tarly: A Game of Thrones

-sent to assassinate Lord Commander Jeor Mormont).
-When Jon tries to abandon the Night's Watch to join Robb Stark's army and avenge the death of his father Eddard Stark, Sam alerts their fellow recruits, who catch up to Jon and convince him to not break his vows to the Night's Watch.
+sent by the Others to assassinate Lord Commander Jeor Mormont.
+When Jon tries to abandon the Night's Watch to join Robb Stark's army and avenge the death of his father Eddard Stark, Sam alerts their fellow recruits, who intercept Jon and convince him to not break his vows to the Night's Watch.

 A Clash of Kings

 Sam takes part in the Great Ranging beyond the Wall, to take care of the ravens as Lord Commander Jeor Mormont's aide.
-While stopping at Craster's Keep, Sam befriends one of Craster's daughter-wives, Gilly.
-Gilly is pregnant and fears that, if her child is a boy, Craster will sacrifice him to the Others.
+While stopping at Craster's Keep, Sam befriends one of Craster's daughter-wives, Gilly, who is pregnant and fears that Craster will sacrifice him to the Others if her child is a boy.
 Sam is horrified, but unable to help.
-Later, at camp at the Fist of the First Men, Sam and Jon's direwolf Ghost discover a cache of dragonglass daggers buried underground.
+Later, at camp at the Fist of the First Men, Sam and Jon's direwolf Ghost discover a cache of dragonglass weapons buried under the snow.